 - All previous issues apply. - This macOS version does not support x86_64 kernel and requires i386 kernel extensions and patches. - This macOS version uses the first (V1) version of prelinkedkernel, which has kext symbol tables corrupted by the kext tools.
 This nuance renders prelinkedkernel kext injection impossible in OpenCore.
 Mkext kext injection will still work without noticeable performance drain and will be chosen automatically when KernelCache is set to Auto. - Last released installer image for macOS 10.5 is macOS 10.5.7 build 9J3050 (for MacBookPro5,3).
 Unlike the others, this image is not limited to the target model identifiers and can be used as is.
 The original 9J3050 image can be found here (MEGA Mirror), assuming macOS 10.5 is legally owned.
-Refer to the DIGEST.txt file for details.
+Read DIGEST.txt for more details.
 Note that this is the earliest tested version of macOS 10.5 with OpenCore.

 - All previous issues apply. - This macOS version has a hard requirement to access all the optional packages on the second DVD disk installation media, requiring either two disks or USB media installation. - Last released installer images for macOS 10.4 are macOS 10.4.10 builds 8R4061a (for MacBookPro3,1) and 8R4088 (for iMac7,1)).
 These images are limited to their target model identifiers as on newer macOS versions.
 Modified 8R4088 images (with ACDT suffix) without model restrictions can be found here (MEGA Mirror), assuming macOS 10.4 is legally owned.
-Refer to the DIGEST.txt file for details.
+Read DIGEST.txt for more details.
 Note that these are the earliest tested versions of macOS 10.4 with OpenCore.